HeXie-Tufts/Movie-Rating-Prediction-Variational-Inference/README.md

 approach to movie rating prediction. _Proceedings of KDD Cup and Workshop._

 When applying this implementation on MovieLens dataset and randomly select 10% data as test set.
-I achieved the following RMSE:
+I achieved the following RMSE (Average of 5 runs):

 * MovieLens 100k, RMSE = 0.9039
 * MovieLens 1m, RMSE = 0.8384